Support for Pregnant & Parenting Teens in Texas

 We offer quick, nonjudgmental help for pregnant and parenting teens in Texas.

-Becoming a mother as a teenager can feel overwhelming, but Save Texas Moms is here to provide you with resources, guidance, and encouragement every step of the way.
-This page is specifically for young moms balancing school, family, and new responsibilities while caring for themselves and their babies.
+We understand that becoming a mother as a teenager can feel overwhelming, but Save Texas Moms is here to provide resources, guidance, and encouragement every step of the way.
+On this page, mothers will find ways to balance school, family, and new responsibilities while caring for themselves and their babies:

 • Call 911 for medical emergencies.